Google Hoping to See a Saviour in Nexus7 Tablet

 Can this replace the iPad or Playbook or Kindle Fire in anyways, as much speculated?
 In the womb of time, what is preserved for it, time will show.
 July is not far.

-If users find it friendly enough, its price range 199 USD for 8 GB and 249 USD for 16 GB storage will be proved as its most powerful weapon, powerful enough to redefine the global equation of the tablet market share, in the face of 500 USD for iPad.
+If users find it friendly enough, its price range of 199 USD for 8 GB and 249 USD for 16 GB storage will be proved as its most powerful weapon, powerful enough to redefine the global equation of the tablet market share, in the face of 500 USD for iPad.

 After all, it entirely depends on how users feel about it, despite the rush scenes for pre-orders or new arrival sales graph.
-Sustainability is the major concern, which will be tested on the ground of the unusual combination of sophistication and simplicity, elegance and comfortability, amazing features and users’ preferences.
+Sustainability is a major concern, which will be tested on the ground of the unusual combination of sophistication and simplicity, elegance and comfortability, amazing features and users’ preferences.